Ballyhale dash Dunloy hopes in hurling decider

 Dunloy trailed by only one with 10 minutes left but Cody's two late points kept Ballyhale in control.

-Man of the match Cody finished with 1-5 with TJ Reid notching 0-7 as Ballyhale's ninth title emphasised their status as the most successful side in club hurling as they move five triumphs ahead of Birr and Portumna.
+Man of the match Cody finished with 1-5 with TJ Reid notching 0-7 with Ballyhale's ninth title emphasising their status as the most successful side in club hurling as they move five triumphs ahead of Birr and Portumna.

+After ending Slaughtneil's run of dominance in Ulster, Dunloy had reached the decider after surprising Galway champions St Thomas' in the All-Ireland champions.

+But that left them facing a Ballyhale side determined to regain the Thomas Moore Cup after a last-gasp defeat by Ballygunner in last year's decider.